 Stick to the rules and you’ll be just fine!

-Overall, sites that behave responsibly, and focus on providing great and relevant content for search results will be positively impacted by the change – as always with Google, stick to the rules, and you’ll be just fine!
+Overall, sites that behave responsibly, and focus on providing great and relevant content for the end user will be positively impacted by the change – as always with Google, stick to the rules, and you’ll be just fine!